esimmons1/TripPriceCalc/README.md

 ---

 As per usual, if you're going to steal or use it at least credit me please.
+Thank you for reading and have a nice day.